joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 K = e^a/SM - e^a
 ```

-Keep that in your pocket.
+We will use that in a moment.

 ## Two cases, and why there are exactly two

-Now, the part that trips people up.
-We need `dL/da` for **every** logit in the row, all 27 of
+We need `dL/da` for **every** logit in the row, all 27 of them, not just the correct one.
+And
-them, not just the correct one.
-And the loss expression looks different depending on whether
+the loss expression looks different depending on whether `a` happens to be the correct
-`a` happens to be the correct character or not.
+character or not.

-Here is the crucial bit of intuition.
-The loss only ever looks at the probability of the
+The loss only ever looks at the probability of the **correct** character:
-**correct** character:

 ```
 L = -log( e^(correct logit) / (sum of all 27 exponentials) )